Systematics of fully heavy dibaryons: Numerical results

 The contribution of the colorelectric interaction to the $3_{c}{\otimes}\bar{3}_{c}$ configuration is smaller than the $\bar{6}_{c}{\otimes}6_{c}$ one by nearly $100~\text{MeV}$.
 The chromomagnetic interaction [${\delta}v_{cb}=(v_{cc}+v_{bb}-2v_{cb})/4$]

 will mix the two bases.
 It is interesting to note that the off-diagonal terms and the difference of the diagonal terms of the Hamiltonian are symmetric over the $c$ and $b$ quarks.
 In Table~\ref{table:decay:eigenvector}, we find that the mixing between the two scalar $ccccbb$ states is almost identical with the mixing between the two scalar $bbbbcc$ states.
 This can be explained from the Hamiltonian.
+From Eqs.~(\ref{eqn:HC:ccccbb}--\ref{eqn:HCM:ccccbb}), we see that the off-diagonal term is suppressed by $v_{cb}\sim1/m_{c}m_{b}$, while the diagonal terms are both of $\mathcal{O}(m_{b})$.
+There ratio are even more suppressed.
 Numerically, we have

 Note that a scale factor does not affect the eigenvectors.
 The difference of the two matrices begins from the third digits after the decimal point.
 So it is natural that the two Hamiltonians give nearly same eigenvectors.